homezhan/artoolkit-docs/Advanced_Topics/config_camera_stereo_tracking.md

 Once all the calibration images have been captured (10 by default), the stereo calibration data will be calculated and output to the terminal window, and you will be prompted for a file name for the calibration data.

+###Optional - Changing the Default Calibration Pattern Settings
-### If you need to change the default calibration pattern settings

-The size of the calibration squares, the number of intermediate corners in horizontal and vertical directions (i.e. the number of rows minus 1 and the number of columns minus 1), and the number of calibration images captured can all be adjusted from the command line.
-Running the utility with the --help option will show the various command-line options for adjusting the default calibration settings. e.g.
+If you need to, the size of the calibration squares, the number of intermediate corners in horizontal and vertical directions (i.e. the number of rows minus 1 and the number of columns minus 1), and the number of calibration images captured can all be adjusted from the command line.
+Running the utility with the `--help` option will show the various command-line options for adjusting the default calibration settings.

-(Mac OS X/Linux):
+On Linux / OS X, type:
 <pre>
     ./calib_stereo --help
 </pre>

-or (Windows)
+On Windows, type:
 <pre>
     calib_stereo.exe --help
 </pre>

 The help text is reproduced here:
 <pre>
     Usage: ./calib_stereo [options]
     -cornerx=n: specify the number of corners on chessboard in X direction.
     -cornery=n: specify the number of corners on chessboard in Y direction.
     -imagenum=n: specify the number of images captured for calibration.
     -pattwidth=n: specify the square width in the chessbaord.
     --cparaL <camera parameter file for the Left camera>
     --cparaR <camera parameter file for the Right camera>
     -cparaL=<camera parameter file for the Left camera>
     -cparaR=<camera parameter file for the Right camera>
     --vconfL <video parameter for the Left camera>
     --vconfR <video parameter for the Right camera>
     -h -help --help: show this message
 </pre>

-[1]: /Calibrating_your_camera
-[2]: /Configuring_video_capture_in_ARToolKit_Professional
+[marker_about]: Marker_Training:marker_about
+[marker_barcode]: Marker_Training:marker_barcode
+[marker_multi]: Marker_Training:marker_multi
+[marker_nft_training]: Marker_Training:marker_nft_training
+[about_hardware_selection]: Advanced:about_hardware_selection
+[config_camera_calibration]: Configuration:config_camera_calibration
+[config_video_capture]: Configuration:config_video_capture

 [calib_stereo_screen]: /Calib_stereo_screen.png